manni8436/Legend-of-the-Greek-Gods/README.md

 ## CONTENT

 ## USER EXPERIENCE (UX)

 I designed this site to provide information and content that can be helpful to a wide range of age groups.

-the structure of the site was designed to be simple and easy to use and have a good content balance as to not overload the user and give them enough information as not leave them lost or needing more knowledge.
+The structure of the site was designed to be simple and easy to use and have a good content balance as to not overload the user and give them enough information as not leave them lost or needing more knowledge.

-### the website is for the following users types:
+1. The website is for the following users types:

-    1.1 Users that has no previous knowledge of the stories, history, characters and see what they used to look like.
+   * Users that has no previous knowledge of the stories, history, characters and see what they used to look like.

-    1.2 Users with basic knowledge of the Greek history but were looking for more information and increase their knowledge base.
+    * Users with basic knowledge of the Greek history but were looking for more information and increase their knowledge base.

-    1.3 Users who have good knowledge of the Greek history but want to refresh the knowledge or do some research or even just enjoy reading about the history of all the gods.
+    * Users who have good knowledge of the Greek history but want to refresh the knowledge or do some research or even just enjoy reading about the history of all the gods.

-Balsamiq wireframes was used to create my website for each page for desktop and mobile devices which has been added into my repository, however while designing my website I have had to make changes of the process to make the site more responsive and user friendly and may not match completely with my wireframes.

 ## WIREFRAMES

-in the early stage of the designing process some wireframes were made and have been added to my repository and it can also be viewed by clicking <a href="MSProject1.pdf">here</a>
+In the early stage of the designing process some wireframes were made and have been added to my repository and it can also be viewed by clicking <a href="MSProject1.pdf">here</a>

 ## FEATURES

-### The following is the Features that I have used for my project.
+1. The following is the Features that I have used for my project.

-    2.1 Hover feature which tells the user what location the mouse is in while in the menu.
+    * Hover feature which tells the user what location the mouse is in while in the menu.
     * simple function so that they user does not lose its place in the means and get confused.

-    2.2 Contact form validates and requests the user to input information in the input boxes and textarea.
+    * Contact form validates and requests the user to input information in the input boxes and textarea.
     * this stops the user from accidently sending blank or incomplete contact details and information needed.

 ## TESTING

 I tested my site to insure all aspects of my site works and be consitent throughtout the website as excepted for both desktop and mobile versions.

-### This includes:
+1. This includes:

-        3.1 Making sure all pages are responsive and all contents legible.
+    * Making sure all pages are responsive and all contents legible.

-        3.2 Testing that the navbar changes to a dropdown menu as excepted on all pages, collapsing at 991px as excepted.
+    * Testing that the navbar changes to a dropdown menu as excepted on all pages, collapsing at 991px as excepted.

-        3.3 all webpages was check on major desktop and mobile platforms listed below:
+    * all webpages was check on major desktop and mobile platforms listed below:
         * Chrome
         * Firefox
         * Safari

-        3.4 Noted Issues
-            * Background image on home page (index.html) seems to cut off at the top of the page.

 A testing page has been made using MS Excel which can be found <a href="Test Page (MS1 Project).xlsx">here.</a> It details all the test taken to ensure the site works consitently across all devices.

+## FUTHER TESTING

+## SOLVED BUGS
+* All my background images didnt fit on the screen properly as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`

 ## TECHNOLOGIES USED